AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/google-calendar-modules.md

 ### Iterators (deprecated)

 The [!UICONTROL iterate attachments] and [!UICONTROL iterate attendees] modules have been deprecated.
 To iterate attachments or attendees, use the [!UICONTROL Flow Control] > [!UICONTROL Iterator] module.
-For more information, see [Iterator module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/iterator-module.md)
+For more information, see [Iterator module](/help/workfront-fusion/references/modules/iterator-module.md

 ### Other